Semiconductor Energy Laboratory Co., Ltd. (Atsugi-shi, Kanagawa-ken, JP)

-Patents are issued by the government to safeguard an invention.
-It grants the inventor the exclusive right to create, use and market the idea.
-Society benefits when new technologies are brought for sale.
-These benefits could be directly realized when people are able to achieve previously impossible feats or by the opportunities for economic growth that innovation offers (business growth, employment).
+Patents are granted by the government to safeguard the invention.
+The patent grants the inventor the right to create, use and market the idea.
+Society benefits when new technologies are introduced to market.
+The benefits may be the direct sense, since it may allow people to accomplish previously unattainable things, or indirectly by the economic benefits (business expansion and job creation) that innovation provides.

 Patents play essential roles in companies, and they can:

-Increase the visibility and value of your products on market
+Improve the visibility and the value of your product’s presence on the market

-Differentiate your business and products from the rest;
+Differentiate yourself and your products from the competition.

 Get technical and business information.

-Patents can be used as a deterrent for untrustworthy third parties profiting from an invention’s efforts.
+Patents can be used to stop untrustworthy third parties from making money from the invention’s efforts.

-Patent-protected technology revenues that are commercially viable can be used for financing research and development (R&D) which increases the likelihood of a better technology in the near future.
+Commercially successful patent-protected technology revenues can be used to finance technological research and development (R&D) and increase the chance of better technology in the coming years.

-Intellectual property ownership is a way to convince lenders and investors that there are real opportunities to commercialize your product.
-One powerful patent may lead to many financing opportunities.
-Patents and other IP assets can be used as collateral or as security to finance debt.
-You may also present investors with your patent assets to boost company valuation.
-Forbes and others have pointed out that every patent can boost the value of your company by as much as $500,000 to $1 million.
+Intellectual property ownership can be used to convince lenders and investors that there are legitimate opportunities to market your product.
+Sometimes, a single patent could lead to a variety of financing possibilities.
+Patents and other IP assets are able to be used as collateral or as security for financing debt.
+Investors can also see the patents you own to increase the value of your company.
+Forbes and others have pointed out that each patent can increase the value of a company by anything from $500,000 to $1 Million.

-A well-constructed business plan is crucial for startups.
-It must be built on IP and demonstrate what your service or product stands out.
-Investors will also be impressed if you demonstrate that your IP rights are secure or in the process of becoming secure and that they align with your business strategy.
+A properly-drafted business plan is essential for new businesses.
+It must be based on IP and demonstrate what your service or product is distinctive.
+Investors will also be impressed if you prove that your IP rights are secured or are on the verge of becoming secure and they support your business strategy.

-There are many kinds of patents.
-Understanding the different types is crucial to protect your invention.
-Patents for utility cover techniques and machines.
+There are many kinds of patents and knowing them is essential to protecting your invention.
+Utility patents protect new processes and machine creations.
 Design patents cover ornamental designs.
-Utility patents are the most effective and protect the owner against copies and competitors.
-Frequently, utility patents are issued for alterations or improvements on existing inventions.
-They can also be used to improve or alter existing inventions.
-A process patent will cover the acts or methods of performing a particular act.
-But, a chemical composition could be a combination of ingredients.
+Utility patents are the most effective to protect the proprietor from copycats and other competitors.
+Frequently the utility patent is issued to improve or modify existing inventions.
+Patents issued under utility can be used to improve or modify existing inventions.
+A process patent could cover the acts or methods of performing a specific act.
+A chemical composition will include a combination of components.

 How long will a patent last?
-Patents that are utility-related last 20 years from the earliest filing date, but their expirations can be extended due to delays at the patent office such as.
+Although utility patents are valid for 20 years from the date of their initial filing, they can be extended through delay at the Patent Office.

-Patent searches are essential when you’re drafting an application for patent.
-This will enable you to look at other ideas and give you insights into the potential of them.
-This can help you limit the scope of your idea.
-Furthermore, you’ll learn about state of the technological advancements in your area of invention.
-This will help you to comprehend the scope of your invention and prepare for the filing of your patent application.
+A patent search is an essential step when you’re working on an application for patent.
+This will enable you to see different ideas and provide insights into their work.
+This can help you restrict the scope of your idea.
+It is also possible to discover the current latest developments in the field you’re inventing.
+This will allow you to know the extent of your invention as well as prepare you to file the patent application.

 How to Search for Patents

-Patent searches are the very first step to getting your patent.
+Patent searches are the initial step to getting your patent.
 You can do a google patent search or do a USPTO search.
-After the patent application has been submitted, the product that is covered by the application can be described as patent-pending. you can find the patent application on a public pair.
-Once the patent office approves the application, you will be able to do a patent number search to find the issued patent.
-Your product will now be patented.
-It is also possible to use the USPTO search engine.
-See below for details.
-You can get help from an attorney for patents.
-In the US patents are issued through the US patent and trademark office as well as the United States patent and trademark office, which is also responsible for examining trademark applications.
+Once the patent application is filed, the item subject to the patent can be referred to as patent-pending and you can find the patent application on public pair.
+Once the patent office approves the patent application, you can perform a patent search to find the patent issued which means that your product will now be patented.
+In addition to the USPTO search engine, you can use other search engines like espacenet, which is described below.
+For assistance, consult a patent lawyer.
+In the US Patents are granted by the US trademark and patent office, or the United States patent and trademark office, which is also responsible for examining trademark applications.

-1. Think of terms to describe your invention, based on the intention, composition, and usage.
+1. Create a list of terms to describe your invention based upon the intention, composition, and application.

-Write down a brief and precise explanation of your invention.
-Do not use generic terms like “device”, “process,” or “system”.
-Think about synonyms for the terms you initially chose.
-Then, take note of important technical terms and key words.
+Write down a concise and precise explanation of your invention.
+Avoid using generic terms like “device,” “process,” and “system.”
+Instead, look for synonyms to the terms you initially chose.
+Also, keep track of important technical terms and key words.

-To help you recognize the key words and concepts, try the questions below.
+To help you find keywords and concepts, use the following questions.

-- Is invention a way to come up with something or to perform an action?
-Or is it a product or procedure?
+- Is invention a way to make something or carry out a function?
+Or is it a product or process?

-- What is the nature and purpose of the invention?
-What is the physical composition of the invention?
+- What is the structure of the invention?
+What is the physical structure of the invention?

-2. Use these terms to search for relevant Cooperative Patent Classifications on the Classification Text Search Tool.
-To determine the most suitable classification for your invention, go through the classification’s class Schemes (class schedules).
-Think about substituting the words you’re using to describe your invention if you fail to get any results from the Classification Text Search with synonyms similar to the words you used in Step 1.
+2. These terms will allow you to look up pertinent Cooperative Patent Classifications on the Classification Search Tool.
+To determine the most suitable classification to your invention, look through the resulting classification’s class Schemes (class schedules).
+If you don’t get any results using the Classification Text Search, you might consider substituting your words for describing your invention using synonyms.

-3. Check 3.
-Check the CPC Classification Definition to confirm the validity of the CPC classification you’ve found.
-If the classification you have selected includes a blue square with an “D” to its left, the link will lead you to the CPC classification definition.
-CPC classification definitions can help determine the scope of the classification and therefore you’re certain to choose the one that is pertinent.
-The definitions could also contain some search tips or other recommendations that can be useful for further study.
+3. Examine the CPC Classification Definition for confirmation of the CPC classification you have found.
+If the classification you have selected includes a blue box that contains “D” and “D”, then the link to the CPC classification definition will be displayed.
+CPC classification definitions will help identify the scope of the classification which is why you can be sure to select the most relevant.
+Furthermore, these definitions can include search tips and other suggestions that may be useful for further research.

-5. Utilize this selection of most pertinent patent documents to study each in detail for similarity to your own invention.
-Be sure to read the specification and claims.
-You may find additional patents through contacting the patent examiner and applicant.
+5. Use this selection of the most relevant patent publications to study each in detail for the similarities to your own invention.
+Pay attention to the claims and specification.
+Consult the applicant and patent examiner to obtain additional patents.